amirhjrad/amirhjrad.github.io/_pages/about.md

 ---

 ## Who Am I?
 I am Amirhesam Jafari Rad, 22 years old, living in Tehran, Iran.
-I am currently in my last year of four-year bachelor's degree specializing in Digital Systems and Hardware Design at the Univeristy of Tehran.
+I am currently in my first year of master's degree specializing in Digital IC/Systems at the Univeristy of Tehran.

 ## My Research Interests?
 In general, I like hardware design and FPGA implementation along with AI, but I am open to learning new things regardless of whether they are purely hardware.
 I always enjoy exploring the interdisciplinary fields, contributing to the intersection of hardware and (AI|Mathematics|Biomedical Engineering).
 Looking for new ideas associated with combination of my field and others is one of my favorite things!